MichaelGenchev/NIDS/README.md

 # NIDS
 A Network Intrusion Detection System (NIDS) is a type of security software that monitors a network for suspicious activity.

-Currently only using signature-based detection.
+Currently only using signature-based detection with CLI interface.